 Armor Is Useless: Averted like the plague.
-Try walking around without armor - unless you're a particularly feared psyker, you'll find something sticking out of your flesh soon.
+Try walking around without armour - unless you're a particularly feared psyker, you'll find something sticking out of your flesh soon.

-There are actually some results on the Critical Damage tables that only occur if the character is not wearing armor, or that have a worse effect if the character is not wearing armor.
+There are actually some results on the Critical Damage tables that only occur if the character is not wearing armour, or that have a worse effect if the character is not wearing armour.

-Armor is a mixed blessing for Kroot characters.
-They have trouble finding armor that fits them in any case, but if they wear anything more than the slightest of physical protections then they cannot benefit from several of their racial advantages, like Super Senses and Super Reflexes.
-Normally they count on those to Dodge the Bullet and Parry The Sword more than they do armor to shield them.
+Armour is a mixed blessing for Kroot characters.
+They have trouble finding armour that fits them in any case, but if they wear anything more than the slightest of physical protections then they cannot benefit from several of their racial advantages, like Super Senses and Super Reflexes.
+Normally they count on those to Dodge the Bullet and Parry The Sword more than they do armour to shield them.

 Authority Equals Asskicking: Not only are the player characters the ones that run the ship, they're all but inevitably the most powerful, well-trained warriors on the ship as well.

-BFG: Your ship has guns that take a good seventy men to operate, fired in salvos of hundreds.
+BFG: Your ship has guns that take a good seventy men to operate, fired in salvoes of hundreds.
 The big guns need over a thousand hands.

 Big Bad: Karrad Vall the Faceless Lord, and Morgash Kulgraz, Kaptin of Da Wurldbreaka are both strong contenders for being the ultimate Big Bads of the Koronus Expanse.